tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step7_tags_object.md

     description: "Get current weather details"
 ```

 We just have one tag, but you could have as many as you want (if you have a lot of endpoints, it would make sense to create multiple tags to group them).
 You can list both the `name` and a `description` for each tag.
-The `description` appears as a subtitle for the tag name.
+The `description` appears as a subtitle for the tag name in the Swagger UI display.

 {% include random_ad.html %}

 ## Tags at the path object level

-The `tags` object at the root level should comprehensively list all tags used within the operation objects at each path.
-Then in each path, you list the tag you want that path grouped under.
+The `tags` object at the root level should list all tags (groups) that you want in your API.
+Then in each object under `paths`, you list the tag you want that path grouped under.

-For example, in the operations object for the `/current` path, we already used the same tag `Current Weather Data`:
+For example, in the operations object for the `/current` path, we used the tag `Current Weather Data`:

 ```yaml
 paths: